Keeping dogs safe in the heat is the responsibility of all pet owners.

 Be sun smart with your pet

-When it comes to keeping dogs safe in the heat, dogs with bare bellies or white coats should definitely avoid laying in the sun as they can quickly get sunburn and, just like us humans, dogs get skin cancer too.
+Dogs with bare bellies or white coats should definitely avoid laying in the sun as they can quickly get sunburn and, just like us humans, dogs get skin cancer too.

-least covered in fur.
+Dog-safe sunscreens can be applied to your pet by first testing out a small area on the body to test for reactions, and then generously applying to areas least covered in fur.
 After applying the sunscreen, supervise your pet for a couple of minutes so that the cream can be absorbed without being licked away.

 Snake and tick bites